Cascaded variational quantum eigensolver algorithm

-with analytical derivatives for the gradients of the parametric equations.
+using the collected samples and analytical derivatives for the gradients of the parametric equations.
 The energy gradient, along with higher derivatives, if needed, can be used in any iterative optimization method in the form of